50 Unexpected Benefits of Cannabis (you might not know)

 30. It Can Replace Viagra for Some Men

 How about a natural cure for erectile dysfunction?
-This another one of the many benefits of marijuana.
+This is another one of the many benefits of marijuana.
 No more hiding that Viagra in the back of the medicine cabinet, merely stick to cannabis.
 The research is ongoing, but there is evidence that cannabis can help men overcome this frustrating issue.

 31. It Can Lower Your Blood Pressure

 Smoking and low blood pressure are rarely synonymous.
 Thankfully there are several other ways to ingest cannabis, which can help with hypertension and other blood pressure issues.
+Although if you have serious heart issues, caution is advised because we still have a lot to learn about cannabis and the heart.

 32. It’ll Calm Your Panic Attacks